aykutozdemir/3d_printer_locker/README.md

 # 3D Printer Door Locker & LED Brightness Controller

 This project adds **secure dual‑door locking** and **internal LED brightness control** to a Flashforge Adventurer 5M Pro (or similar) 3D printer.
-It manages front and top doors with 12 V solenoid locks, mirrors/toggles the printer’s built‑in light, provides a child‑lock for the power button and touchscreen, and offers clear buzzer/LED feedback.
+It manages front and top doors with 12 V solenoid locks, mirrors/toggles the printer's built‑in light, provides a child‑lock for the power button and touchscreen, and offers clear buzzer/LED feedback.

 ---